apache/mxnet/docs/static_site/src/pages/community/code_review.md

 Always be cautious in introducing dependencies.
 While it is important to reuse code and avoid reinventing the wheel, dependencies can increase burden of users in deployment.
-A good design principle is that a feature or function should only have a dependecy if/when a user actually use it.
+A good design principle is that a feature or function should only have a dependency if/when a user actually use it.

 Ensure Readability
 ------------------